 Public speaking can be an intimidating experience.
 These tips are provided to help you prepare and communicate effectively.

-OAHP Commission meetings begin at 8:00 am. and usually proceed through the agenda items in order.
-However, in special cases, the Commission may take items out of order.
-Also, if the Commission is aware that you are going to speak on a specific agenda item, they may request that you testify during that agenda item rather than at the more general public comment session.
+OWEB Board meetings begin at 8:00 a.m. and usually proceed through the agenda items in order.
+However, in special cases, the Board may take items out of order.
+Also, if the Board is aware that you are going to speak on a specific agenda item, they may request that you testify during that agenda item rather than during the more general public comment session.

 Fill out a Comment Request Card.